emard/ulx3s/doc/MANUAL.md

 Initial voltage rise at USB 5V line will trigger board powering up and holding the power.

-USB-serial chip FT231X will always be powered from 5V USB on PCB v1.7.
+On PCB v1.7, USB-serial chip FT231X will always be powered from 5V USB.
 The board has switching voltage regulators which can be turned off to reduce power consumption.

+On PCB v2.0 and later, USB-serial chip FT231X will be directly powered only from US1.
+If board is powered from US2, there is diode preventing 5V to FT231X power pin, but FT231X will still be weakly back-powered from its other pins connected with rest of the board and it will appear as some load.
+For most practical cases, we are lucky that FT231X appears as high-z when not directly powered.

 Green LED D18 behaviour is the "Power LED".
 Green LED ON will keep board powered up.
 By factory default, when USB-serial chip